webarch-coop/ansible-role-fail2ban/README.md

 ## Usage

+By default this role installs `fail2ban` and `iptables` and creates a `/etc/fail2ban/jail.local` file.

-The [alternatives role](https://git.coop/webarch/alternatives) can be used to set priority for `iptables` or these cammands can be run manually:
+The [alternatives role](https://git.coop/webarch/alternatives) can be used to set the priority for `iptables` or these commands can be run manually:

 ```bash
 update-alternatives --set iptables /usr/sbin/iptables-nft